GeovanaBeatriz/GeovanaBeatriz/README.md

  Pronouns: (She/her)

- 🌱 I’m currently learning Java.
+ 🌱 I’m currently studying Java and Spring Boot.
 <!--
 **GeovanaBeatriz/GeovanaBeatriz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.